Sriiinini/BA-Internship/README.md

-# Virtual Data Science Internship - British Airways (through Forage)
+# Virtual Data Science Internship - British Airways
 ---

 Welcome to the repository documenting my virtual internship experience with Forage, a platform offering Virtual Work Experiences endorsed by leading companies.
 These programs are designed to simulate real-world work scenarios, providing valuable insights and practical skills to students eager to kickstart their careers.